-In this post, we’ll look at five trends that will shape community marketing in the future.
+In this post, we’ll look at five social media trends that will shape community marketing in the future.
 But before we get to that, let’s see what community marketing is.

 Community marketing is a niche marketing strategy centered around bringing your customers together based on a topic that they are all interested in or related to.
 It is a non-intrusive marketing strategy that’s more about conversation than selling.

 Think about some of the biggest brands in the world today.
 You’ll realize that some of them have thrived due to the presence of a robust online community of enthusiasts and loyal customers.

 What these companies have done is to prioritize consumer interaction over making that quick sale.
 They made sure that their customers got value, regardless of whether they made a purchase or not.

 Let’s look at some of the companies that engage in community marketing and see how they make it work for them.